isralduke/portfolio-11ty/src/projects/digital-drivers-license-app.md

 ### Conclusion

-The digital driver’s license is called <a href="https://lawallet.com" target="_blank">La Wallet</a>.
-It’s designed, developed, and owned by <a href="https://envoc.com" target="_blank">Envoc</a>, a software agency in Louisiana, where I worked on La Wallet as the UX Designer while I was an employee.
+The digital driver’s license is called <a href="https://lawallet.com" >La Wallet</a>.
+It’s designed, developed, and owned by <a href="https://envoc.com" >Envoc</a>, a software agency in Louisiana, where I worked on La Wallet as the UX Designer while I was an employee.